ehis0075/Mountain-Bike-Race-Results-Tracker-App/README.md

 ### Method: GET
 ### This API requires raceId as a path variable.

-### 2. Top 3 Race Result Per Race : This api displays the top 3 race result based on their race times for a given race.
+### 2. Top 3 Race Result: This api displays the top 3 race result for a given race.
 ### Endpoint: /api/v1/race-results/top3/{raceId}
 ### Method: GET
 ### This API requires raceId as a path variable.